-- Ambient functional test - Cold switch-on and functional test at -60°C (Cold Cycle 1) - Hot functional test at +61°C (Hot Cycle 1) - Four cycles with cold and hot functional tests at -30°C and +61°C, respectively (Cycles 2-5) - Cold functional test and door unlatch test at -30°C (Cold Cycle 6) - Return to ambient to re-latch door - Hot functional test and door unlatch test at +61°C (Hot Cycle 6) - Ambient functional test
+- Ambient functional test - Cold switch-on and functional test at -43°C (Cold Cycle 1) - Hot functional test at +61°C (Hot Cycle 1) - Four cycles with cold and hot functional tests at -30°C and +61°C, respectively (Cycles 2-5) - Cold functional test and door unlatch test at -30°C (Cold Cycle 6) - Return to ambient to re-latch door - Hot functional test and door unlatch test at +61°C (Hot Cycle 6) - Ambient functional test

-Following the initial cold switch-on, the cameras were powered continuously during the testing, except for two short periods (see Sect 6).
+Following the initial cold switch-on, the cameras were powered continuously during the testing, except for a short period during Cold Cycle 4 when EGSE disk backups were being performed.
 This was also useful in accumulating burn-in time for both the cameras and the DHU (also powered continuously).